How Christina Henderson won a D.C. Council seat: Outreach to women, moderate police views and a positive campaign

 The electoral map shows a city cleaved in two, with Henderson bringing together voters in deeply disparate sections.

 In mostly African American neighborhoods, Orange racked up votes, second only to incumbent White east of the Anacostia River.
-A former Ward 5 council member, Orange also won that district, and was narrowly ahead of Henderson in Ward 4.
+A former Ward 5 council member, Orange also won that district and was narrowly ahead of Henderson in Ward 4.

 “I’m familiar with him.
 He’s been around a long time,” said Darlene Frederick, 70.

-But in wealthier, Whiter neighborhoods, Orange barely registered, winning just 4 percent of the vote in wards 2 and 3.
+But in wealthier, Whiter neighborhoods, Orange barely registered, winning just 4 percent of the vote in Wards 2 and 3.

-For Lazere, the reverse was true: He won strong support west of the river, especially in gentrifying Ward 1, but drew only 4 and 2 percent, respectively, in wards 7 and 8.
+For Lazere, the reverse was true: He won strong support west of the river, especially in gentrifying Ward 1, but drew only 4 and 2 percent, respectively, in Wards 7 and 8.

-Lazere and Henderson both labeled themselves “progressive” and shared liberal stances from raising taxes on the wealthy to dramatically expanding rent-control.
+Lazere and Henderson both labeled themselves “progressive” and shared liberal stances including raising taxes on the wealthy and dramatically expanding rent-control.
 But Henderson staked out differences in tone and substance.

 She said the city should keep its police force at the current size, while Lazere campaigned on reducing the police budget.
 While Lazere ran as unapologetically left-wing, Henderson preached an incremental strategy and willingness to compromise.